osakared/grig.midi/README.md

 ## Todo

 * Writing midi files (we have reading already)
-* Support for hardware ports for targets that support it (we have this on python target already)
 * Install packages automatically somehow (make instructions unnecessary)

 ## Instructions